azoth-lang/azoth.language.reference/src/generators.md

 **TODO:** see https://github.com/dotnet/csharplang/discussions/378 for possible ways to implement efficiently.
 Could we just use a sort of continuation passing style?

-## Void Generators

-For certain types like `Iterator[void]` there is no value to be yielded.
-In this case, the `yield` expression takes no value (e.g. `yield;`).
-This would be useful it one was trying to implement coroutines on top of generator functions.

 ## Generator Start Control

 By default the body of a generator function does not start running until the first item is request.